-- your baby has already been through the 4-month sleep regression.
+- The baby has already been through the 4-month sleep regression.

-- your baby can comfortably stay awake for about 2 hours between naps.
+- Baby can comfortably stay awake for about 2 hours between naps.

 By the time your baby is about 6 months old, he or she will most likely be ready for a clock-based schedule, though not all do well with rigid schedules.

 How To Get Your 4-6 Month Old Baby Napping and Eating On A Schedule

 The best way to add predictability and structure to your younger baby’s day is to follow more of a routine than a schedule.
 Your routine may be something like the common eat-play-sleep or something unique you create for your unique baby.
 Predictability not only helps you plan your day; it can also help some babies, particularly slow-to-adapt babies feel more secure and sleep better.

 As your baby ages, your baby might be ready for a timed schedule.
 A great way to begin building this kind of schedule is to use fixed points.
 You can see a sample 5 month schedule here, if you want an idea of what good fixed points look like.

 Start by waking your baby within the same 30-minute window each day (since the timing of your baby’s morning wake-up sets the timing of the rest of the day).
 From there, work to ensure that the morning nap happens within the same 30-minute window each day.

 As time passes, continue adding in naps and meals as fixed points until you’re operating on a daily timed schedule.
 Be prepared to have some ebbs and flows and it may take several weeks to get there.